ian-mcnair/StudentDatabase/README.md

 # StudentDatabase

 ## Summary
 The files above are all that is needed for the fictitious database application I created for CS415 Design of Databases.
-The SQL file populates a database with fictitious students, teachers, their schedules and grades, etc. The java files connect to the database as well as create a text interface which navigates the database.
+The SQL file populates a database with fictitious students, teachers, their schedules and grades, etc. The java files connect to the database as well as create a text interface which allows the user to navigate the database.

 ### Features
 1. Log In